Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Researchers at the University of Bristol have studied fossilized feathers from an Anchiornis, a dinosaur about the size of a raven.
-It had a wingspan of up to 1.64 feet (0.5 m), grew to about 1.3 feet (0.4 m) long, and weighed 0.1-0.25 kg.
+Researchers at the University of Bristol examined fossilized feathers from Anchiornis, a small, bird-like dinosaur roughly the size of a raven.
+This animal had a wingspan of up to 0.5 meters (1.64 feet), measured about 0.4 meters (1.3 feet) in length, and weighed between 0.1 and 0.25 kilograms.

 “The novel aspects of the wing and contour feathers, as well as fully-feathered hands and feet, are added to the depiction,